This is an official version.

-(2) An owner and an operator of a pool referred to in subparagraphs 4(1)(a)(i) and (ii) shall ensure that lifeguards and assistant lifeguards as required by these regulations are on duty when a pool is operating and open for use by bathers.
+(2) An owner and an operator of a pool referred to in subparagraphs 4(1)(a)(i) and (ii) shall ensure that lifeguards and assistant lifeguards are on duty when a pool is operating and open for use by bathers.

 (3) An owner and an operator shall ensure that where lifeguards and assistant lifeguards are on duty at a pool

 (a) they are trained in emergency and operational procedures for the pool; and